SteveC-SoC/JavaScript30/README.md

 - HSL = Hue, lightness, saturation [see here](https://mothereffinghsl.com/)
 - [globalCompositeOperation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation) when the colors go over each other
 - add in a button to clear the canvas ✔

+09 - Dev Tools

+- Tutorial completed ✔
+- good to learn some new console. methods

+10 - Hold Shift and check Multiple Checkboxes

+- Tutorial completed ✔
+- I think I understand it, but marked for another go over.
+Need to write the code a few more times for this to settle into my head

+11- Custom Media Player

+- Tutorial Completed ✔
+- this was really good fun, there is a lot in this one and will want to go over it again
+- can I add a full screen button?

+12 - Key Sequence detection (KONAMI CODE)

+- Tutorial completed ✔
+- easier than I though, understand the concepts, will want to make it mine, play about with it in future projects 😁